-- a.
-General and School Music Routes Only: Candidates must elect one principal Applied Music Study as part of the program to be chosen from the following: piano, organ, voice, violin, viola, cello, double bass, classical guitar, classical guitar and lute, flute, oboe, clarinet, saxophone, bassoon, trumpet, french horn, trombone, baritone, tuba, harp.
-Students are expected to participate in large ensemble on the performing medium in which they receive private instruction; this does not apply to piano, organ, or guitar. - Music History Route Only: Candidates will be required to complete either ★12 in one Language other than English, or ★6 each in two languages other than English. - c.
+- (1) Other Requirements All Routes: - a.
+Students entering the BMus program who are not electing a keyboard instrument as a first practical subject will be asked to take a keyboard proficiency examination covering basic technical materials and sight-reading [approximately Grade 4 Conservatory Canada (previously Western Board)].
+The requirement may be waived upon presentation of a Grade 6 Conservatory Canada certificate, or equivalent, earned within three years prior to entering the program.
+Students who choose not to take the examination or are unable to pass the examination can satisfy this requirement by successfully completing MUSIC 129 in the first year.
+The keyboard proficiency requirement must be met by the beginning of the second year in the program. - b.
+Up to ★9 in ensemble (small and/or large) will be permitted in each of the second, third, and fourth years of the program. - c.
+A maximum of ★6 can be chosen from the following specified non-Arts options: DAC 160, 165; PAC 355; DANCE 340, 345, 350, 446. - d.
+Non-Music Fine Arts option to be selected from Group One of Basic Requirements of BA.
+See Arts Chart 1 see §43.3 - (2) Other Route Requirements: - a.
+General and School Music Routes Only: Candidates must elect one principal Applied Music Study as part of the program to be chosen from the following: piano, organ, voice, violin, viola, cello, double bass, classical guitar, classical guitar and lute, flute, oboe, clarinet, saxophone, bassoon, trumpet, French horn, trombone, baritone, tuba, harp.
+Students are expected to participate in large ensemble on the performing medium in which they receive private instruction; this does not apply to piano, organ, or guitar. - b.
+Music History Route Only: Candidates will be required to complete either ★12 in one Language other than English, or ★6 each in two languages other than English. - c.
 Performance Route Only: Students will be required to present a junior and senior recital before graduation. - d.
 Performance Route (Strings and Harp) Only: Guitar majors only may select from MUSIC 240 or 241; MUSIC 440 or 441; and MUSIC 540 or 541 or a related senior music option to be approved by Departmental Chair. - e.
 Composition and Theory Route Only: Students will be required to submit a portfolio of compositions that were completed and performed during the student's tenure in this route. - f.
 World Music Route only: Both Area Studies and Social Sciences options are to be approved by the BMus World Music Route Advisor.
 The following guidelines apply: - i.
 Social Science options generally include all courses in the Departments of Anthropology (except for ANTHR 207), Economics, Linguistics, Political Science, Psychology and Sociology. - ii.
 Area Studies options generally include any academic (reading/writing) course with a strong focus on a particular cultural or geographical area of the world, excepting language instruction and applied linguistics courses.
-The following departments and programs frequently offer courses which may be counted towards this requirement: Anthropology, Art and Design, Drama, East Asian Studies, English, History and Classics, Modern Languages and Cultural Studies, Philosophy, Religious Studies, Women's Studies.

-(1) Limitations All Routes:

-A maximum of ★57 at the junior level is permitted in the BMus program.
+The following departments and programs frequently offer courses which may be counted towards this requirement: Anthropology, Art and Design, Drama, East Asian Studies, English, History and Classics, Modern Languages and Cultural Studies, Philosophy, Religious Studies, Women's Studies. - (3) Limitations All Routes: - A maximum of ★57 at the junior level is permitted in the BMus program.